StoneKnocker/blog/_pages/my-faith.md

 * Where there is a will, there is a way.
 * Today is the youngest day of the rest of your life.
 * The best time to plat a tree is 20 years ago, the second best time is now.
-* Take action & focus.
+* Take action & focus & show your work.